-So what is the most significant difference between the Peddie of 1864 and the Peddie of 2013?
+So what is the most significant difference between the Peddie of 1864 and the Peddie of today?
 Speed.
 The sheer pace of things.
 In the time since Peddie was founded, we have advanced from horse-drawn carriage to high-speed jet.
 From things taking a while to a world of instant gratification.
 From the locally reproducible printed page to the universally reproducible computer screen.
 From the cable of a telephone to the signal of a satellite.
 Brick and mortar to login and PayPal.
 If you were dialing then, you are speed dialing now.
 Walking is now speed-walking.
 Dating is now speed-dating.
-I currently live in San Francisco and there is talk in the Silicon Valley of Amazon.com moving to same day service.
+Amazon.com has moved to same day service.
 That’s right.
 You can dream up the book, jacket or pair of socks you want in the morning and have it at your doorstep by night.
 What this confirms is that the world is not slowing down.
-If anything, it’s getter even faster.
+If anything, it’s getting even faster.

-Which brings me to my coaching to you future thought leaders, community members, citizens of the world.
+Which brings me to my coaching you, future thought-leaders, community members, citizens of the world.
 I encourage you to PAUSE.
 Be still for just a moment.
 Stop to take in the richness of your experience here.
 Notice people you haven’t noticed before.
 I can almost guarantee you that someone here will change your life forever – a classmate, a teacher, a coach.
 Are you moving too quickly to notice?

 Franz Kafka once wrote: “You do not need to leave your room.
 Remain sitting at your table and listen.
 Do not even listen, simply wait, be quiet, still and solitary.
 The world will freely offer itself to you to be unmasked, it has no choice, it will roll in ecstasy at your feet.”